CyberFlameGO/svnpython/Doc/library/urllib.rst

    of the sequence.
 When a sequence of two-element tuples is used as the *query* argument, the first element of each tuple is a key and the second is a value.
    The order of parameters in the encoded string will match the order of parameter tuples in the sequence.
-The :mod:`urlparse` module provides the functions :func:`parse_qs` and :func:`parse_qsl` which are used to parse query strings into Python data structures.
+The :mod:`cgi` module provides the functions :func:`parse_qs` and :func:`parse_qsl` which are used to parse query strings into Python data structures.